April 21, 2020

 7 Advanced Contact Center Software Features

 - Omnichannel – Consumers have growing expectations about how and when they interact with companies.
-Giving them more ways to interact with you — like chat, email, text, and social media — can improve their satisfaction and help solve their problems more efficiently.
+Chat, email, text, and social media can improve their satisfaction and help solve their problems more efficiently.

 - Security – Data breaches are becoming all too common, and almost no company is immune.
 Your solution provider should have security protocols like advanced encryption, intrusion detection, firewalls, and vulnerability management systems to protect you and your customers.

-- Workforce Management – Uses forecasting of staffing requirements based on historical data to automate workforce scheduling, while ensuring that the right number of skilled people and supporting resources are in the right place at the right time to meet the desired service levels.
+- Workforce Management – A critical piece of Workforce Optimization (WFO) strategies, Workforce Management (WFM) uses forecasting of staffing requirements based on historical data to automate workforce scheduling, while ensuring that the right number of skilled people and supporting resources are in the right place at the right time to meet the desired service levels.

 - Employee Engagement – Gamification is designed to increase productivity and reduce employee turnover, by using extrinsic and intrinsic values and rewards to align employee activities with the company’s goals.
 Whether your team members are motivated by incentives or recognition, competition or collaboration, gamification transforms daily routines into rewarding rivalries.